Kameron Kelly: Pittsburgh Steelers

 After the AAF suspended football operations, Kelly signed with the Pittsburgh Steelers on April 8, 2019.

 Kelly made his debut with the Steelers in week 1 against the New England Patriots.
 In the game, Kelly made 7 tackles in the 33–3 loss.
 In week 5 against the Baltimore Ravens, Kelly recorded his first career interception off Lamar Jackson in the 26–23 loss.

 On December 20, 2019, Kelly was arrested in Pittsburgh's southside after claims of threats towards police.
 He was waived by the Steelers later in the day.
 The charges were dropped by December 2020, and Kelly was fined half of a game salary by the NFL.

 Hamilton Tiger-Cats

 Kelly signed with the Hamilton Tiger-Cats of the CFL on February 17, 2021.
 He played in all 14 regular season games in 2021 where he had 36 defensive tackles, 10 pass deflections, one sack, and one interception.

+San Antonio Brahmas

+Kelly signed with the San Antonio Brahmas of the XFL in February 2023.

+St. Louis Battlehawks

+Kelly was selected by the St. Louis Battlehawks in the third round of the Super Draft portion of the 2024 UFL dispersal draft on January 15, 2024.
+He signed with the team on January 22.
+He re-signed with the team on August 26, 2024.